makersacademy/bowling-challenge/README.md

 ### To Do List

-* Update game rules for the final frame
 * Extract a controller / scorer class to reduce responsibility on Scorecard
 * Create clear user interface (web page)
 * Ensure tests are fully isolated

 ___